cs481-ekh/s22-soft-shell/docs/index.md

 ### User API

 The following functions are provided:
-* Loads a Structured Text program from a file
+* Load a Structured Text program from a file

 `st_program_load(filename: &str) -> InterpreterResult<ProgHandle>`
 * Step forward one line in the program